readingcapital/readingcapital.github.io/volume-1/index.md

 combination of the value of the means of production used up during their production and the new value created by labour during production.

+> 304:1 The production process, considered as the unity of the labour process
+> and the process of creating value, is the process of production of
+> commodities; considered as the unity of the labour process and the process of
+> valorization, it is the capitalist process of production, or the capitalist
+> form of the production of commodities.

 ### Chapter 8: [Constant Capital and Variable Capital](chapter-08-commentary) ###

 The moments of the labour process differ in how they appear in the valorisation